BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/025TurtleDrawingsAtRandomLocations.md

 category: turtleart
 title: Turtle Drawings At Random Locations
 ---
 Pick two simple drawings from the list below (ghost and pumpkin, for example).
+You MAY re-use your code from the TrtSimpleDrawing project for one of them.

 Define a function that will draw a single ghost (for example).
 Pick a color for this drawing (not black and white).